Geography of Belarus: Topography and drainage

 Belarus's level terrain is broken up by the Belarusian Ridge (Byelaruskaya Hrada), a swathe of elevated territory of individual highlands, that runs diagonally through the country from west-southwest to east-northeast.
-Its highest point is the 346 m Mount Dzyarzhynskaya, named for Felix Dzerzhinsky, head of Cheka.
+Its highest point is the 346 m Mount Dzyarzhynskaya, named after Felix Dzerzhinsky, head of Cheka.
 Northern Belarus has a hilly landscape with many lakes and gently sloping ridges created by glacial debris.
 In the south, about one-third of the republic's territory around the Pripiac River is taken up by the low-lying swampy plain of Palyessye, shared with Ukraine, Poland, and Russia.
+On March 29, 2024, an information sign - a monument - was opened in the extreme eastern point of Belarus, Khotimsk.

 Belarus's 3,000 streams and 4,000 lakes are major features of the landscape and are used for floating timber, shipping, and power generation.
-Major rivers are the west-flowing Western Dvina and Nyoman rivers, and the south-flowing Dnieper with its tributaries, the Berezina, Sozh, and Prypyat rivers.
-The Prypyat River has served as a bridge between the Dnieper, flowing to Ukraine, and the Vistula in Poland since the period of Kievan Rus'.
+Major rivers are the west-flowing Western Dvina and Nyoman, and the south-flowing Dnieper with its tributaries, the Berezina, Sozh, and Prypyat.
+The Prypyat river has served as a bridge between the Dnieper, flowing to Ukraine, and the Vistula in Poland since the period of Kievan Rus'.

 Glacial scouring accounts for the flatness of Belarusian terrain and for its numerous lakes.
-Lake Narach, the country's largest lake, covers 79.6 square kilometers.
+Lake Narach, the country's largest lake, covers 79.6 km2.
 Other big lakes are the Osveya (52.8 km2), the Chervonoye (43.8 km2), the Lukomlskoye (36.7 km2) and the Dryvyaty (36.1 km2).
-Lake Drūkšiai (44.8 km2) is situated on the border of Belarus and Lithuania.
+Lake Drūkšiai (44.8 km2) straddles the border of Belarus and Lithuania.
 The deepest lake in Belarus is the Doŭhaje (53.7 m).
 The Chervonoye is the most shallow among the large lakes, with a maximum depth of 4 m.
 The majority of large lakes are situated in northern Belarus.
 In Braslaw and Ušačy districts, lakes cover more than 10% of their territory.

 Nearly one-third of the country is covered with pushchas, large unpopulated tracts of forests.
-Share of area covered with forests ranges from 34% in the Brest and Hrodna regions to 45% in the Homiel region.
+The share of area covered by forests ranges from 34% in the Brest and Hrodna regions to 45% in the Homiel region.
 Forests cover 36–37.5% of the Minsk, Mahilioŭ and Vitsebsk regions.
 Districts with the highest percentage of area covered by forests are Rasony and Lielčycy, in the extreme northern and southern parts of Belarus respectively.
-The level of woodiness had declined during history – from 60% in 1600 AD to 22% in 1922 but started to increase in the middle of the 20th century.
+The level of woodiness had declined – from 60% in 1600 to 22% in 1922 but has started to increase since the middle of the 20th century.
 The Białowieża Forest, shared with Poland in the far west, is the oldest and most magnificent of the forests; a reservation here shelters animals and birds that became extinct elsewhere in the distant past.